fanoframework/fanoframework.github.io/error-handler/index.md

 ## Display verbose error message

-`TErrorHandler` is one of basic implementation of `IErrorHandler`, which display basic error information in HTML content type such as type of exception raised, exception message and stacktrace and environment variables.
+`TFancyErrorHandler` and `TErrorHandler` are basic implementation of `IErrorHandler`, which display basic error information in HTML content type such as type of exception raised, exception message and stacktrace and environment variables.

 If you compile application with debugging information such as `-g` or `-gh` flag, stacktrace is quite detail such as line number in source file.
 Without debugging information, it only displays memory location.

-By default, when you inherit application service provider from `TBasicAppServiceProvider`, this is what you get.
+By default, when you inherit application service provider from `TBasicAppServiceProvider`, you use `TFancyErrorHandler` error handler.

 ```
 type